 - To be protected by the ADA, one must have a disability or have a relationship or association with an individual with a disability.
 An individual with a disability is defined by the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment or a person who is perceived by others as having such an impairment.
 The ADA does not specifically name all of the impairments that are covered.

-- For more information about the Americans with Disabilities Act, please visit this website.
+- For more information about the Americans with Disabilities Act, please visit the Southeast ADA Center website.